john-science/john-science.github.io/_drafts/2024-12-31-herding-datas-kittens.md

 ## Who is this for?

-This is for all those software engineers on software projects filled with scientists and (non-software engineers).
+This is for all those software engineers on software projects filled with scientists and (non-software) engineers.

-If you work at a Big Tech company, building websites, this talk might not apply to you.
-But in the real world, every engineering company and scientific research group write software.
-Even at Big Tech companies, a huge amount of software gets produced around the world by data scientists.
+You find yourself thrown onto a team with smart people, who are doing interesting things.
+They write software every day.
+But software is not what thye love.
+They have no software education.
+And they produce so much software you can not just "re-write" all of it for them.

+Your team is filled with data scientists, regular scientists, or non-software enginers, but you are one of the only true software engineers on the team.

+You are out there, in every company in the world that builds airplanes and power plants, in every weather prediction agency, in every data science unit in a Big Tech company.
+You are out there, and you are scene.
+It is going to be a wild ride.

 As time goes on, there is more and more need for a single software engineer who can lead a team of people who output "code", even if though they are experts in another field.
 Meteorologists build weather models.
 Aerospace engineers build computational fluid dynamics models.
 Data scientists dig through computer security data, medical data, and everything else.

 There is a whole world out there writing code, outside the software-first companies.
 And there is a growing need for individual software engineers to be embedded on these teams, to: reduce costs and technical debt, and to improve: software quality and reliability.